Anti-Palestinian racism during the Gaza war: United States

-On 25 November, three Palestinian male students of Brown University, Haverford College, and Trinity College, wearing keffiyehs and speaking a mixture of English and Arabic were harassed and then shot while on their way to a family dinner in Burlington, Vermont.
+On 25 November 2023, three Palestinian male students of Brown University, Haverford College, and Trinity College, wearing keffiyehs and speaking a mixture of English and Arabic were harassed and then shot while on their way to a family dinner in Burlington, Vermont.
 The next day, a 48-year-old male suspect was arrested in connection to the shooting near the scene of the attack.

-On 14 December, a 51-year-old teacher in Warner Robins, Georgia was charged with Felony Terroristic Threats and Acts and Misdemeanor Cruelty to Children.
+On 14 December 2023, a 51-year-old teacher in Warner Robins, Georgia was charged with Felony Terroristic Threats and Acts and Misdemeanor Cruelty to Children.
 The man threatened to behead a seventh grade student who said she found the Israeli flag offensive "due to Israelis killing Palestinians."

 On 4 February 2024, a 36-year-old man, named as Bert James Baker, was arrested after stabbing a 23-year-old Palestinian-American who was leaving a pro-Palestine protest he had attended with three friends at the Texas State Capitol in Austin.
 He was charged with aggravated assault with a deadly weapon and vehicle, and the attack was determined as "bias-motivated" by authorities.

 On 31 March 2024, US House representative Tim Walberg of Michigan said that Gaza should be handled "like Nagasaki and Hiroshima" in reference to the atomic bombings in 1945.

 On 9 June 2024, the University of Minnesota rescinded its offer to the Israeli-American historian of genocide Raz Segal after offering him the position of chair of the university's Center for Holocaust and Genocide Studies.
 Two of the center's board members resigned after Segal was selected over Segal's accusation that Israel was committing genocide in Gaza.

 On 23 June 2024, a Jewish woman in Euless, Texas attempted to drown a 3 year old Muslim Palestinian child after making racist statements to the child's mother.
-She is currently out on a $25,000 bond for attempted capital murder and $15,000 for injury of the child.
-The representative for Euless, Salman Bhojani — who is Muslim himself — condemned the incident, saying "Hate has no place in Euless, District 92, or anywhere in our great state".
+She was out on a $25,000 bond for attempted capital murder and $15,000 for injury of the child.
+The representative for Euless, Salman Bhojani condemned the incident, saying "Hate has no place in Euless, District 92, or anywhere in our great state".
+President Joe Biden was "deeply disturbed", writing on X that "No child should ever be subjected to a violent attack, and my heart goes out to the family."
+She was later sentenced to five years in prison.

 On 28 June 2024, in the first 2024 United States presidential debate, former President Donald Trump described Joe Biden as "a very bad Palestinian".

-On 17 September 2024, the United States Senate held a hearing on rising racially motivated hate crimes in the United States, during which several Republican senators accused pro-Palestinian activists testifying of being antisemites in support of Hamas, Hezbollah, the Government of Iran, and/or UNWRA (the latter asserting unsubstantiated Israeli conspiracy theories that UNWRA is terrorist organization and participated in the October 7 attacks).
-Senator John Neely Kennedy (R-LA) told Maya Berry, the executive director of the Arab American Institute and only Arab American testifying, "[she] should hide [her] head in a bag."
+On 17 September 2024, the United States Senate held a hearing on rising racially motivated hate crimes in the United States, during which several Republican senators accused pro-Palestinian activists testifying of being antisemites in support of Hamas, Hezbollah, the Government of Iran, and/or UNRWA (the latter asserting unsubstantiated Israeli conspiracy theories that UNWRA is terrorist organization and participated in the October 7 attacks).
+Senator John Kennedy (R-LA) told Maya Berry, the executive director of the Arab American Institute and only Arab American testifying, "[she] should hide [her] head in a bag."